sownthunder/spotifyt/README.md

 # How to download and install Spotifyt ?
 Download the latest portable release for windows (x64 bit) from the [releases page](https://github.com/luastan/spotifyt/releases).
 This executable file is portable so you just have to download and run it.

-If you want to run the code by yourself, you will need python 3 with a bunch of libraries ([check imports](https://open.spotify.com/user/luastan/playlist/2jcA2rX8MNpUtDQ5EX8nPw))

 # FAQ
 #### Does it work in Linux, Mac Os.... ?